BAMresearch/MOUSEDataPipeline/README.md

 ## `checkers`
 This set of methods contains
   1. `processing_possible`: this checks if all the required files are present.
   2. `already_processed`: this checks if there is already a processed output file in place.
-Only used for the observer
+Only used for the watcher